betaflight/betaflight.com/docs/development/building/Building-in-Eclipse.md

 ![finish checkout](../assets/building-in-eclipse/checkout-betaflight-008.PNG)

-Set your build and debug targets by going to project properties -> C/C++ Build and choose the Behaviour tab.
+Set your build and debug targets by going to project properties -> C/C++ Build and choose the Behavior tab.
 Replace "all" in the build box with "TARGET=xxx DEBUG=GDB" where xxx is your platform such as NAZE

 ![build](../assets/building-in-eclipse/checkout-betaflight-012.PNG)